PalladioSimulator/Palladio-Analyzer-Slingshot-Extension-Initialisation/README.md

   }
   ```

-* The JSON file for the other information must adhere to the format of this example:
+* The JSON file for the other information uses the file-extension `.config` and must adhere to the format of this example:
   ```
   {
     "sensibility": 0.0,